 Why do you want to learn German?
 Do you really like this language or is it more a need to survive in Germany?

-In the following I want to give 5 good reasons why you should definitely thing about learning it.
+In the following, I want to give 5 good reasons why you should definitely think about learning it.

 Learn for job reason